9984/2017.9984.io/_src/terms.md

 The customer hereby expressly confirms his agreement that the Organizer shall have the right to take photographs or make recordings of the customer before and during the entire event, and to publish, disseminate and circulate the same on the Internet, in print media and other media.

-The commercial use of own photos and footage taken at the venue of Tech Open Air requires agreement by the organiser.
+The commercial use of own photos and footage taken at the venue of 9984 Summit requires agreement by the organiser.

 ## VIII.
 Guarantee, liability, release, lost & found